piosierra/panteraGA/README.md

 ### 1- Installing
-Simply clone the repository.
-Then configure **panteraGA** with the path to your RepeatMasker installation:
+Simply download the last release and then configure **panteraGA** with the path to your RepeatMasker installation:
 ```
 ./panteraGA install path_to_RepeatMasker_folder
 ```